PagerDuty Advance User Guide

 “How can I set up an integration with Jira?”

-To meet these requirements, the bot needs the ability to join the channel and send messages and URLs within the channel.
+To meet these requirements, the bot requires the ability to join the channel, send messages, and send URLs within the channel.

 PagerDuty Advance for Post-Incident Reviews